rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Science/The Rose Field.md

 ---
-{"aliases":null,"tags":null,"dg-publish":true,"permalink":"/narrative/concepts/science/the-rose-field/","dgPassFrontmatter":true}
+{"aliases":null,"tags":null,"dg-publish":true,"Universal Name":"𐑮𐑴𐑟𐑱 𐑓𐑰𐑤𐑛","permalink":"/narrative/concepts/science/the-rose-field/","dgPassFrontmatter":true}
 ---

-The Rose Field is the underlying technology behind quantum entanglement communication.
+The **Rose Field** (𐑮𐑴𐑟𐑱 𐑓𐑰𐑤𐑛) is the underlying technology behind quantum entanglement communication.
 It is an engineering solution to a conceptual paradox.
 This paradox - known as the Einstein-Podolsky-Rosen Paradox, as first stipulated by Human physicist Albert Einstein - states that if two entangled particles are measured, their properties will always be the same.
 However, it also states that if those properties are changed by an outside force - thus, not measured, but changed - that entanglement breaks.
 The Rose Field is a way of maintaining this entanglement even though its properties are being actively manipulated.

 The Rose Field operates by using specialised coherence fields to create a "bubble" around the entangled particles, allowing them to maintain their entanglement even when their properties are being actively manipulated.
 The fields use a combination of quantum decoherence techniques and quantum error correction algorithms to protect the particles from outside interference, essentially "shielding" them from the effects of their environment.